RezzFayyazi/RezzFayyazi.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in Electrical and Computer Engineering at the Rochester Institute of Technology (RIT).
-My research focuses on the **responsible use of Generative AI in fast-changing cybersecurity environments**.
-Specifically, I develop **explainable and reliable metrics** for GenAI systems facing complex, ambiguous, and out-of-distribution threats.
-I also explore **responsible AI agents** that maintain accountability, traceability, and trustworthiness within production-grade security workflows.
+My research specializes on the **responsible use of Generative AI**.
+More specifically, I focus on enhancing the reliability, transparency, and accountability of AI systems in real-world applications.
+By developing **explainable metrics** for GenAI systems facing complex, ambiguous, and out-of-distribution threats, I aim to improve decision-making and build trust in AI-driven solutions.
+I also explore **responsible AI agents** that maintain accountability, traceability, and trustworthiness within production-grade workflows.

+### Research Interests

+Explainable & Trustworthy AI – Developing methods that enhance the interpretability and reliability of AI systems.

+Adaptability in High-Stakes Environments – Designing AI solutions that continuously learn and adapt to evolving threats.

 ## 🤝 Collaboration